All Episodes

 And so man was only really designed to live to be about 20 to 25 years of age.

-And if you look back in the historic record, if you believe we've been on the planet for 2.2 million years, according to the common belief at least of the fossil record, Then for the first 2.1 million years, life expectancy was only 18 to 25 years of age.
+And if you look back in the historic record, if you believe we've been on the planet for 2.2 million years, according to the common belief, at least, of the fossil record, then for the first 2.1 million years, life expectancy was only 18 to 25 years of age.

-And it's only recently, only in the last few hundred years that we've lived any longer than that.
+And it's only recently, only in the last few hundred years, that we've lived any longer than that.

-In the year 1800, for example, average lifespan in the U.S.
+In the year 1800, for example, average lifespan in the U.S. was only 25 years of age.

-But the majority of people certainly did not.
+Now, that doesn't mean that people didn't live longer, but the majority of people certainly did not.

-Infectious disease and poor nutrition.
+Very infectious disease and poor nutrition.

 I mean, you got ill back then.